DragonsInn/BIRD3-legacy/README.md

 ## Extending
 `cdn/sounds` can be extended with new soundpacks.
 The format can be seen in example in the 8Bit folder.

+## Security
+The server changes to the user and group defined in `config/nodejs.js`